amehnd/Fin_ChatBot_RAG/README.md

 The web app should open automatically in your browser (usually at `http://localhost:8501`).

-1. The app will load `annual_report.pdf` on startup.
+1.  **Upload:** Drag and drop your `annual_report.pdf` into the sidebar.
+2.  **Process:** Click the "Process" button and wait for the "System Ready" signal.
-2. Type your question in the chat input (e.g., *"What was the total revenue for 2023?"*).
+3.  **Chat:** Type your question in the input box (e.g., *"What are the top 3 risks mentioned?"*).
-3. The bot will retrieve relevant chunks and generate an answer.
+4.  **Verify:** Expand the "View Source Documents" dropdown to see the exact text chunks the AI used.

 ## 🧠 How It Works

-1.  **Load:** The PDF is loaded using `PyPDFLoader`.
+1.  **Ingestion:** The PDF is parsed using `PyPDF2` to extract raw text.
-2.  **Split:** Text is split into smaller chunks (e.g., 1000 characters) to fit into the context window.
+2.  **Chunking:** Text is split into smaller, meaningful chunks (e.g., 1000 characters) to fit the LLM's context window.
-3.  **Embed:** Chunks are converted into vector embeddings.
+3.  **Embedding:** Chunks are converted into vector representations using the `HuggingFace` model.
-4.  **Store:** Embeddings are stored in a local Vector Database.
+4.  **Indexing:** Vectors are stored in a local `FAISS` index for millisecond-latency retrieval.
-5.  **Retrieve:** User queries are embedded, and the DB searches for the most similar text chunks.
+5.  **Retrieval:** When you ask a question, the system searches for the most similar text chunks.
-6.  **Generate:** The LLM receives the question + relevant chunks to formulate an answer.
+6.  **Generation:** Llama 3 receives your question + the retrieved chunks to formulate a factual answer.

+## 🔮 Future Roadmap

+This project is currently in the MVP phase.
+Planned engineering improvements include:

+* **Multi-Modal Parsing:** Integrating **LlamaParse** or **Unstructured.io** to extract data from financial tables and charts, allowing the bot to "see" and interpret visual data in Annual Reports.
+* **Private Deployment:** Adding an option to switch the inference backend from Groq (Cloud) to **Ollama** (Local) for air-gapped security requirements in sensitive financial environments.
+* **Containerization:** Dockerizing the application for consistent deployment across dev and prod environments.

 ## 🤝 Contributing

 Feel free to open issues or submit pull requests if you have ideas for improvements!